Spam Prevention Tips for Gmail

 Spammers are basically salesmen, trying to sell you explicit material, drugs or stock options.
-Spammers use codes of software called spambots that crawl over internet, collecting anything that has @ between two words.
+Spammers use codes of software called spambots that crawl over the internet, collecting anything that has @ between two words.
 So these spambots will automatically search for emails generating a mailing list which will be bombarded with spams.

 I will discuss two different genre tricks to bypass spammers.

-Alternatively, once you have subscribed/activated some service with that Gmail alias, you can create a filter that will transfer all mails send to email@example.com to trash folder.
+Alternatively, once you have subscribed/activated some service with that Gmail alias, you can create a filter that will transfer all mails send to firstname.lastname@example.org to the trash folder.
 Now even if spammer picks up that email id, he would never find a way to your inbox.

-The other trick is for bloggers, website owners and forum members who can post their HTML signatures.
+The other trick is for bloggers, website owners, and forum members who can post their HTML signatures.
 These signatures are mostly email addresses.
 What if your email id is not in text format but some image?
 The spambot could never recognize that email address because its an image but it would be displayed to all readers.
 Blog/website owners can use this tool for generating free email icon.

 Some of the popular email address icons are: